-Traditional medicines used to treat epilepsy often come with a number of adverse side effects.
-However, the cannabinoids found in cannabis have shown to produce anticonvulsant effects in preclinical and preliminary human studies while producing fewer adverse effects that other anti-epileptic drugs8.
-A questionnaire study found that parents tried an average of 12 different anti-epileptic drugs, due to ineffectiveness or unacceptable side effects, before finding gentle effectiveness with cannabis24.
+While traditional antiepileptic medicines are in most cases effective for seizures, they often come with a number of adverse side effects.
+A research review concluded that cannabinoids have shown to produce anticonvulsant effects in preclinical and preliminary human studies while eliciting fewer adverse effects that other antiepileptic drugs8.

 - Amada, N., Yamasaki, Y., Williams, C.M., and Whalley, B.J.
 (2013, November 21).
 Cannabidivarin (CBDV) suppresses pentylenentetrazole (PTZ)-induced increases in epilepsy-related gene expression.
 Peer J, 1:e214; doi 10.7717/peerj.214.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3840466/.